-In this panel, Bianca Kramer, Thanasis Vergoulis and Janne Pölönen will discuss the roadmap from the perspective of the coordinators of the declaration, the GraspOS project, and the Coalition for Advancing Research Assessment (CoARA).
-The discussion will focus on ways in which openness of research information can support and strengthen reform in research assessment practices.
+13 November 2024.
+In this panel discussion, Bianca Kramer, Thanasis Vergoulis and Janne Pölönen discussed the Barcelona Declaration roadmap from the perspective of the coordinators of the declaration, the GraspOS project, and the Coalition for Advancing Research Assessment (CoARA).
+The discussion focused on ways in which openness of research information can support and strengthen reform in research assessment practices.
+(71 participants) Access the materials.

 11 September 2024.
 In this session, Ioana Spanache, Science Policy and Research Assessment Expert at UEFISCDI, and Alina Irimia, Open Science projects coordinator at UEFISCDI, presented the roadmap for the GraspOS pilot focusing on the development of an Openness Researcher Profile to be implemented at national level.
 (30 participants) Access the materials.